What is an Ionic Bond?

-1. Sodium chloride (NaCl)
+1. Sodium Chloride (NaCl)

 Sodium (Na) has a valency of one.
-It has only one electron to in its outermost (valence) shell.
+It has only one electron in its outermost (valence) shell.
 Chlorine has seven electrons in its outermost shell and requires one electron to complete the shell.
 Therefore, sodium will donate its lone electron and become sodium ion (Na+), thereby taking the electronic configuration of its nearest inert gas, neon.
-Chlorine is more electronegative than sodium and will accept the electron to form chloride (Cl–) ion.
+Chlorine is more electronegative than sodium and will accept the electron to form a chloride (Cl–) ion.
 In this process, chlorine achieves its nearest inert gas configuration, i.e., argon.
 The two atoms combine to form an ionic bond, resulting in NaCl, which is commonly known as table salt.

-2. Magnesium oxide (MgO)
+2. Magnesium Oxide (MgO)

 3. Calcium Chloride (CaCl2)

 Calcium (Ca) has two valence electrons, and chlorine (Cl) has seven.
-The former will give off its two electrons to form calcium ion (Ca+).
+The former will give off its two electrons to form a calcium ion (Ca+).
 Chlorine is more electronegative than calcium will attract those electrons.
 Hence, two chlorine atoms will combine with calcium.
 Each will attract one electron, resulting in a chloride (Cl–) ion.
 As a result, there will be two ionic bonds between calcium and chlorine.
 The resulting product, CaCl2, is commonly known as rock salt.